 Notifications of any grader position openings are sent to ISD students as they become available.

 The IMS is open to newly admitted master’s students in an ISD graduate degree program who have a record of excellent academic achievement (e.g., grade point average, honors) and meet additional criteria.
 IMS is provided in one 12 month period in a total amount of US$10,000 for in-state or online students and US$20,000 for on campus out of state students in the form of tuition reduction and/or stipend.
+The award is disbursed over two terms minimum.

 Many private scholarships for college students are offered each year by a variety of corporate, professional, trade, government, civic, religious, social, and fraternal organizations.
 These scholarships can range in amount from small honorariums to thousands of dollars.
 To be considered, students must meet the eligibility criteria specified by the donor and complete the donor’s scholarship application.